trueagi-io/hyperon-experimental/README.md

 cmake -DCMAKE_BUILD_TYPE=Release ..
 ```

-# Setup IDE
+# Setup for IDE

 Different IDEs may require different tweaks to support the languages
-of the codebase.
-Below one can find the language servers which we use
+used in the codebase.
+The language servers which we use
-for development:
+for development are:
 - [Rust Language Server](https://github.com/rust-lang/rls#setup);
 - [clangd](https://clangd.llvm.org/installation), generate compile
   commands for the `clangd` using `cmake` variable: